 To provide further support, the Pentagon deployed an additional 400 military personnel to Syria in March.
 This deployment included an artillery detachment from the 11th Marine Expeditionary Unit, which would provide indirect fire support for the SDF, and elements from the 75th Ranger Regiment, which would help deter a threatened Turkish attack on Manbij.
-254 The latter move was in response to escalating Turkish-Kurdish tensions, which posed a significant threat to the campaign.
+The latter move was in response to escalating Turkish-Kurdish tensions, which posed a significant threat to the campaign.
 Between August 2016 and February 2017, Turkish-backed Syrian rebels captured the Syrian cities of Jarabulus and Al Bab, with support from the Turkish armed forces.
 Although the Turkish government insisted that their operations were directed against the Islamic State, Turkish forces clashed with the SDF on several occasions.
 The assault on Al Bab, in particular, thwarted the PYD's long-cherished objective of connecting the isolated Kurdish canton of 'Afrin in western Syria with the autonomous Kurdish cantons to the east.
 Fearing an imminent Turkish attack on Manbij, just east of Al Bab, the SDF prepared to redeploy its forces from the Ar Raggah offensive to defend its territory.
-The arrival of U.S. troops in Manbii mitigated these concerns, making it possible for the SDF to continue its offensive without fearing an attack on its western flank.255 swept through the countryside north and east of Ar Raqqah.
+The arrival of U.S. troops in Manbii mitigated these concerns, making it possible for the SDF to continue its offensive without fearing an attack on its western flank.

+While the SDF and its accompanying coalition advisers prepared for the assault on Al Tabaqah, the militia's forces swept through the countryside north and east of Ar Raqqah.
 Between 4 and 24 February, the Islamic State lost control of nearly one hundred villages as the SDF elements closed to within 5 kilometers of Ar Raqqah.
 At the same time, the SDF cut the Ar Raqqah-Hasakah highway, isolating the terrorist group's capital from its territory in Syria's southeastern Dayr as Zawr Province.